victoris93/NeuroConn/README.md

 ## Features

+<font color="red">**NB!
+If you wish to run `fmriprep` within this package, install Docker Desktop first.
+Keep it running when you start** `RawDataset.docker_fmriprep()`</font>
 - Preprocessing of fMRI data using the fmriprep pipeline
 - Computation of connectivity matrices and gradients
-- Direct output of gradients or connectivity matrices for any subject
+- Direct output of gradients or connectivity matrices for any subject without specifying preprocessing parameters
 - Handling of BIDS-formatted datasets

 ## Installation